You are viewing this page in an unauthorized frame window.

 An official website of the United States government

 NCCoE DevSecOps project has launched!
 The NIST NCCoE has launched a new project, Software Supply Chain and DevOps Security Practices.
-In early 2023, the project team will be publishing a Federal Register Notice based on the final project description to solicit collaborators to work with the NCCoE on the project.
-DevOps brings together software development and operations to shorten development cycles, allow organizations to be agile, and maintain the pace of innovation while taking...
+In May 2023, the project team published a Federal Register Notice based on the final project description to solicit collaborators to work with the NCCoE on the project.
+DevOps brings together software development and operations to shorten development cycles, allow organizations to be agile, and maintain the pace of innovation while taking advantage of...

 In January 1988, the Congress enacted the Computer Security Act of 1987 (Public Law 100-235).
 A provision of that law called for the establishment of the Computer System Security and Privacy Advisory Board (CSSPAB) within the Department of Commerce.
 In accordance with the Federal Advisory Committee Act, as amended, 5 U.S.C., App., the Board was chartered in May 1988.
 In December 2002, Public Law 107-347, The E-Government Act of 2002, Title III, the Federal Information Security Management Act of...